Drakkar-Software/OctoBot-Docs/Advanced_Usage/Beta-program.md

 The OctoBot Beta Tester program gives you early access to most of the new features that are added to OctoBot.

+It's important to understand that beta testing is not the same as using a finished product.
+You may encounter bugs or other issues that have not yet been resolved, and you may be asked to provide feedback on your experience with the application.
+This feedback can be used to help improve the final version of the feature being tested, so it's important to be thorough and honest in your testing.

 ## Why joining the program

 The goal of this program is to test those new features as well as experimenting with improvements on existing ones.